hashicorp/design-system/website/docs/components/rich-tooltip/partials/code/how-to-use.md

 !!!

-In the example below we use an `auto` placement: try to scroll and/or resize the page and see how the tooltip changes its position automatically:
+In the example below, we use an `auto` placement: try scrolling and/or resizing the page and see how the tooltip changes its position automatically:

 ```handlebars
 <Hds::RichTooltip @enableClickEvents={{true}} as |RT|>